status-im/help.status.im/docs/en/status-communities/about-losing-access-to-a-community.md

 - If you lose access to a community, you must request to [join the community][join-a-status-community] again.
 - For token-gated communities, you should hold the token requirements at all times.
-- When you lose access to a community, it does show up under the Joined tab on your [Communities page][how-to-use-communities-your-quick-start-guide].
+- When you lose access to a community, it does show up under the Joined tab on your [Communities page][how-to-use-status-communities-your-quick-start-guide].
 - In the [notifications centre][view-notifications-and-updates], your Membership notifications show when you have lost access to a community.
 You don't receive a notification when you're banned from a community.

 !!! note